pustotnik/zenmake/demos/README.rst

 use of ZenMake and can be used as examples.

 These projects have many dependencies due to use of many different things.
-Full list of actual dependencies which are used for regular testing on travis-ci can be obtained from file 'ci.yml' in the repository directory '.github/workflows'.
+Full list of actual dependencies which are used for regular testing in CI can be obtained from file 'ci.yml' in the repository directory '.github/workflows'.
 Different demo projects have different dependencies and you need to have all of these dependencies only if you want to run all these examples.